theimpossibleastronaut/rmw/README.md

 == Configuration File ==

-Waste folders will be created automatically (Except for when the ',removable' option is used; see below) e.g., if '$HOME/.local/share/Waste' is uncommented in the config file, these 3 directories will be created:
+Waste directories will be created automatically (Except for when the ',removable' option is used; see below) e.g., if '$HOME/.local/share/Waste' is uncommented in the config file, these 3 directories will be created: